-Finally, since signatures, as well as their containing fragments, are affixed to~$\bfy'$, it follows that all~$*$'s in~$\bfy'$ reside in residuals.
-Similar to Lemma~\ref{lemma:boundHigherLevelSignatures}, we have the following theorem. \begin{theorem} Line~\ref{line:repairResiduals} outputs a KV store~\texttt{REPAIRED-RESIDUALS} such that~$\texttt{REPAIRED-RESIDUALS}[i]=\textsc{pad}(\bfr)$ for every residual~$\bfr=\bfy[i:i+\vert\bfr\vert]$. \end{theorem} \begin{proof} We first show that the number of~\texttt{empty} entries in~\texttt{RESIDUALS} is bounded by~$3t_1$.
-If a residual contains~$*$'s, it must (wholly or partially) reside in at least one fragment~$\bff$, referred to as an~\emph{ill fragment for residuals}, that has not been affixed to~$\bfy'$ yet.
-Note that such~$\bff$ must wholly reside in the information region.
-Otherwise, since it contains bits from both the redundancy region and from~$\bfz$, it would have been spited into two (line~\ref{line:transpoint}).
+Finally, since all beacons and their containing fragments are anchored to~$\bfy'$, it follows that all~$*$'s in~$\bfy'$ are now contained in residual parts.
+Similar to Lemma~\ref{lemma:boundHigherLevelbeacons}, we have the following theorem. \begin{theorem} Line~\ref{line:repairResiduals} outputs a KV store~\texttt{REPAIRED-RESIDUALS} such that~$\texttt{REPAIRED-RESIDUALS}[i]=\textsc{pad}(\bfr)$ for every residual~$\bfr=\bfy[i:i+\vert\bfr\vert]$. \end{theorem} \begin{proof} We first show that the number of~\texttt{empty} entries in~\texttt{RESIDUALS} is bounded by~$3\cdot t_1$.
+If a residual contains~$*$'s, it must be (entirely or partially) contained in at least one fragment~$\bff$, referred to as an~\emph{unanchored fragment for residuals}, that has not been anchored to~$\bfy'$ yet.
+Note that such~$\bff$ must be entirely contained in the information region.
+Otherwise, since it contains bits from both the redundancy region and from~$\bfz$, it would have been split into two (line~\ref{line:transpoint}).

-Observe that a fragment may be ill-for-residuals due to exactly one of the following reasons. \begin{enumerate} \item $\bff$ is not stored in~$\texttt{Z-FRAGMENTS}$ (i.e.,~$\vert\bff\vert<3c\log m$), or \item $\bff$ is stored in~$\texttt{Z-FRAGMENTS}$, but does not contain any signatures (in any level). \end{enumerate} Otherwise, such~$\bff$ would have been affixed to~$\bfz$.
+Observe that a fragment may be unanchored-for-residuals due to exactly one of the following reasons. \begin{enumerate} \item $\bff$ is not stored in~$\texttt{Z-FRAGMENTS}$ (i.e.,~$\vert\bff\vert<3c\log m$), or \item $\bff$ is stored in~$\texttt{Z-FRAGMENTS}$, but does not contain any beacons (in any level). \end{enumerate} Otherwise, such~$\bff$ would have been anchored to~$\bfz$.

-Notice that, an ill-for-residuals fragment~$\bff$ may intersect at most~$3$ residuals.
-Otherwise, i.e., if four signatures intersect with it and each of is length at least~$1$, they must be separated by three signatures.
-Therefore,~$\bff$ contains at least three signatures, and therefore it is of length at least~$3c\log m$.
-As a result, $\bff$ would have resided in~\texttt{Z-FRAGMENTS} due to its length, and would have been affixed to~$\bfy'$ since it contains a lower level signature, a contradiction.
+Notice that, an unanchored-for-residuals fragment~$\bff$ may intersect at most~$3$ residuals.
+Otherwise, i.e., if four beacons intersect with it and each of is length at least~$1$, they must be separated by three beacons.
+Therefore,~$\bff$ contains at least three beacons, and therefore it is of length at least~$3c\log m$.
+As a result, $\bff$ would have resided in~\texttt{Z-FRAGMENTS} due to its length, and would have been anchored to~$\bfy'$ since it contains a lower level beacon, a contradiction.